nikitavoloboev/data/docs/programming-languages/go/go-libraries/go-libraries.md

 - [Boa](https://github.com/elewis787/boa) - Cobra command styled usage and help component powered by bubbletea.
 - [console](https://github.com/containerd/console) - Go package for dealing with consoles.
 Light on deps and a simple API.
 - [Spinner](https://github.com/leaanthony/spinner) - Simple, configurable, multi-platform terminal spinner.
+- [subcommands](https://github.com/maruel/subcommands) - Permits a Go application to implement subcommands support similar to what is supported by the 'go' tool.

 ## Test